-HHFDC consulted with its network of organizations including HUD, DHS-BESSD, and county housing agencies, state health and human services departments, and nonprofit entities involved with financing, developing and managing housing, and providing supportive services.
-DHS and the county housing agencies augmented the state's network by outreaching to stakeholders at the local level (e.g., nonprofit housing advocacy groups, shelter and service providers, local government agencies).
+HHFDC consulted with its network of organizations including HUD, DHS-BESSD, and county housing agencies, state health and human services departments, and nonprofit entities involved with financing, developing, and managing housing; and providing supportive services.
+DHS and the county housing agencies expanded the state's network by outreaching to stakeholders at the local level (e.g., nonprofit housing advocacy groups, shelter and service providers, local government agencies).

-The Hawaii Interagency Council on Homelessness (HICH) includes 27 members representing the two Continua of Care (CoCs); state health, human services, public safety and housing agencies; the four counties; federal representatives; veteran organizations; the faith-based community; the business sector; and organizations representing Hawaii's indigenous people.
-In 2019, the legislature passed Act 81, which formally established the Governor's Coordinator on Homelessness in statute to chair the HICH and properly administer the activities of the council.
+The Hawaii Interagency Council on Homelessness (HICH) includes 27 members representing the two Continua of Care (CoCs); state health, human services, public safety, and housing agencies; the four counties; federal representatives; veteran organizations; the faith-based community; the business sector; and organizations representing Hawaii's indigenous people.
+(See current HICH membership at: http://homelessness.hawaii.gov/hich/.)
+In 2019, the legislature passed Act 81, which formally established the Governor's Coordinator on Homelessness (GCH) in statute to chair the HICH and properly administer the activities of the council.